Hadjubuntu/sweet-rl/README.md

 * Tensorflow 2.x doesn't work with Python 3.8 so far, so only Python versions 3.6 and 3.7 are supported

-## History/Author(s)
+## History/Author

-I started this open-source RL framework in january 2020 as a consecration of my passion for Reinforcement Learning.
+I started this open-source RL framework in january 2020, at first to take benefit of tensorflow 2.x readability without sacrifying the performance.
 Besides coding open-source project, i work for both Airbus and IRT Saint-Exupéry on Earth Observation satellites.
 Our team is focus on mission planning for satellites and Reinforcement Learning is an approach to solve it.
 Feel free to discuss with me: [Adrien HADJ-SALAH @linkedin](https://www.linkedin.com/in/adrien-hadj-salah-1b119462/)

+**You are welcome to participate to this project**

 ## RL related topics